List of Mad Men characters: Michael Ginsberg

-Jessica Firger of CBS News wrote that the "centerpiece of his psychosis" is being afraid of having computers take over for humans and that "In retrospect, the clues to his unraveling had been accumulating for some time."
 Feldman expressed surprise upon learning of the final story arc, stating "my jaw just dropped to the floor".
-Feldman ultimately kept the prop.
-Psychiatrist Dr. Paul Puri analyzed the character and suggested that his repressed homosexuality may have contributed to his self-mutilation.
-Holly Eagleson, in TakePart, argued that the story made the mental illness too dramatic and out of line with what schizophrenia sufferers experience and that this could lead to unnecessary stigma.
+Feldman ultimately kept the severed nipple prop.

 Bobby Draper

 Robert "Bobby" Draper (Maxwell Huckabee in season 1; Aaron Hart in seasons 1 and 2; Jared S. Gilmore in seasons 3 and 4; and Mason Vale Cotton in seasons 5, 6 and 7) is Don and Betty Draper's middle child.
 His mother referred to him as a "little liar."
 Bobby was mentioned as being 5 years old in the Season 2 episode "The Mountain King," and 7 years old in the Season 4 episode "The Chrysanthemum and the Sword", making his birthday between March and September 1957.
 Due to many of the Draper story lines focusing on Don, Betty and Sally, Bobby does not have much of a role in the early seasons.
 He is depicted as being clumsy and accident-prone, such as burning his lip on a hot stove.
 When Betty urges Don to spank Bobby for damaging the radio, he opts to scold the boy rather than resorting to physical punishment; he later reveals that he is reluctant to use corporal punishment on Bobby because his own father beat him badly very often, and the only thing it accomplished was Don spending time thinking of ways to murder his father.
 After the Drapers divorce, Bobby gradually becomes close to his stepfather, Henry Francis, and he is treated kindly by Don's new wife, Megan.
 During Season 6, Bobby's character is expanded; he shown to be sympathetic towards black people in the aftermath of Martin Luther King, Jr's assassination, as well as expressing concern for Henry's safety.
 Don realizes that he has been missing out on his children's lives.
 By Season 7, Bobby is deeply troubled over Betty and Henry's arguments and fears they might divorce.
 He does not spend much time with his mother, but one day she agrees to help chaperone a field trip with his class.
 He is thrilled by his mother's involvement, but things sour when he trades his mother's sandwich for candy, which leads to her yelling at him and turning a cold shoulder to him for the rest of the day.